PALEOZOIC ERA (540 to 252 million years ago)

 Bony fish diversified during the Cambrian explosion.
 Just to end in the largest extinction in Earth’s history (Permian-Triassic Extinction).

 Rainforests flourished from coasts to land.
 Just to end up being buried, compacted and cooked as coal deposits in the Carboniferous Rainforest Collapse.

 Finally, amphibians took their first breath of fresh air and colonized an empty continent.
 Just to end up in a dry desert when rainforests collapsed.

 Despite the tough times, life on Earth learned to adapt.
 So let’s review the vitally important chunk of time known as the Paleozoic Era.

 The Cambrian explosion was the largest diversification of life in Earth’s history.
 New life started in the ocean then moved to land.

-Everything before this era was precambrian.
-We couldn’t identify life because we didn’t have fossilized animals.
+Everything before this era was Precambrian.
+We couldn’t identify life because we didn’t have fossilized shells and animals.

 The Paleozoic Era marked a huge shift when hard-shelled invertebrates (without a spine) began to evolve.

 From there, life got more diverse in the oceans in the age of fish.
 Eventually, life evolved on land in the age of amphibians.